 - Remind children that as the story passes from one to the next, it will take unexpected or silly twists and turns.
 If they understand this ahead of time, it helps ward off disappointment when the story line starts heading in a different direction from what they had in mind.

 Oral Round Robin

-Oral round robins are ideal for mixed ages.
-No writing is involved, so even kids who can’t read or write well can play.
+Kid-friendly round robins, especially when done orally, make awesome writing warm-ups!
+This activity is ideal for mixed ages.
+No writing is involved, so even children who can’t read or write well can play.

 Directions: Give an older child a writing prompt.
 Set a timer for one minute, and have her begin adding to the prompt to tell a story.
 When the timer goes off, even if the story is in mid-sentence, the child to the left picks up where the tale left off.
 Keep going around the table from child to child.
 After 7-8 minutes, give notice that it’s time to draw the story to a close so the last two children will know to wrap it up.

 This activity is better for children who are reading and writing independently.

 Directions: Each child chooses a story prompt and begins writing.
 When the timer rings, stories pass to the person on the left, who will add to the plot.
 Each time papers are passed, increase the amount of time allotted, as children will need time both to read and add details to the growing stories.
 When four or five students are playing, they will write the conclusion when their original story finally makes its way back to them.
 Alternatively, you can simply give a heads up when it’s time to wrap up the story that’s in front of them.

 Challenge your kids to write 2-line, 6-word poems using active, descriptive words.
 Here are three examples:

 Rhyme Zone is a kid-friendly, helpful resource to use during writing warm-ups that involve poetry.
 Invite your children to glean from it whenever they write rhyming poems.